sinanatra/oceanic-pole-of-undefined-liability/README.md

 ## Developing

-Once you've created a project and installed dependencies with `yarn install`), start a development server:
+Once you've cloned the project and installed dependencies with `yarn install`, start a development server:

 ```bash
 yarn dev